IBM/vr-speech-sandbox-vive/README.md

 *Read this in other languages: [한국어](README-ko.md).*

-In this developer journey we will create a Virtual Reality game based on Watson's [Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) and Watson's [Conversation](https://www.ibm.com/watson/developercloud/conversation.html) services.
+In this Code Pattern we will create a Virtual Reality game based on Watson's [Speech-to-Text](https://www.ibm.com/watson/developercloud/speech-to-text.html) and Watson's [Conversation](https://www.ibm.com/watson/developercloud/conversation.html) services.

 In Virtual Reality, where you truly “inhabit” the space, speech can feel like a more natural interface than other methods.
 Providing speech controls allows developers to create more immersive experiences.
 The HTC Vive is the 3rd most popular head-mounted VR devices (not including Google Cardboard) and an ideal candidate for Speech interaction, selling roughly [400 thousand units](http://www.hypergridbusiness.com/2016/11/report-98-of-vr-headsets-sold-this-year-are-for-mobile-phones) in 2016.

-When the reader has completed this journey, they will understand how to:
+When the reader has completed this Code Pattern, they will understand how to:

 * Add IBM Watson Speech-to-Text and Conversation to a Virtual Reality environment build in Unity.

 ![](doc/source/images/architecture.png)

-### With Watson

-Want to take your Watson app to the next level?
-Looking to leverage Watson Brand assets?
-Join the [With Watson](https://www.ibm.com/watson/with-watson) program which provides exclusive brand, marketing, and tech resources to amplify and accelerate your Watson embedded commercial solution.
+## Flow

+1. User interacts in virtual reality and gives voice commands such as "Create a large black box".
+2. The HTC Vive Headset microphone picks up the voice command and the running application sends it to Watson Speech-to-Text.
+3. Watson Speech-to-Text converts the audio to text and returns it to the running Application that powers the HTC Vive.
+4. The application sends the text to Watson Conversation.
+Watson conversation returns the recognized intent "Create" and the entities "large", "black", and "box".
+The virtual reality application then displays the large black box (which falls from the sky).

 ## Included components